Like the Toyota Corolla upon which it is based, the Matrix “tall wagon” is unchanged for 2006.

 The base models feature 16-inch steel wheels, CD with four speakers, front bucket seats, 60/40 split rear bench seat, tilt wheel, cargo cover, dual manual-remote mirrors, fixed intermittent front wipers and intermittent rear washer/wiper.
-Anti-lock brakes are standard on the base 4WD model.

 The XR models add air conditioning, power windows, power locks with keyless entry, power mirrors, leather-wrapped wheel, illuminated entry, cruise control, map lights, a tire pressure monitoring system (on 4WD models only), 16-inch alloy wheels, and variable intermittent wipers.

 The XRS model includes all of the XR features, plus four-wheel disc brakes with ABS, six-disc CD player with four speakers, 115-volt accessory outlet, 17-inch aluminum wheels, fog lamps, skirt package, and power sunroof.

 Anti-lock brakes are not available on the Base FWD model; they’re optional on the XR FWD; and standard on the XRS and both 4WD models.

 Built in Ontario, the Matrix is a sister car to the California-built Pontiac Vibe.
 Well-priced, it’s incredibly versatile, offering loads of storage space and a configuration that makes it almost a small minivan; a hard plastic floor and clever moveable cleats make it simple to secure cargo.
 The XRS is a muscular and fun ride that’ll get the groceries home quickly and in style.
 Other tall wagons to consider are the Ford Focus ZXW, Suzuki Aerio, PT Cruiser and the all-new Chevrolet HHR.